PrefectHQ/prefect/docs/concepts/schedules.md

 Schedules tell the Prefect API how to create new flow runs for you automatically on a specified cadence.

 You can add a schedule to any flow [deployment](/concepts/deployments/).
 The Prefect `Scheduler` service periodically reviews every deployment and creates new flow runs according to the schedule configured for the deployment.
-In addition, auto-scheduled runs are proactively generated any time a deployment is created or modified.
+In addition, scheduled runs are proactively generated any time a deployment is created or modified.

 ## Schedule types